NUGTeam/hooksy/README.md

 # hooksy

 A python program that sends messages for Discord webhooks.
-This program is made by 2 idiots.
+This program is made by 1 idiot.

-Arezal - Coder

-Mini (aka Iemane291) - Coder, Creator

 # Installation

 This is the installation guide on how to install Hooksy.

+## Easy Way

+Go to the [releases](https://github.com/NUGTeam/hooksy/releases) and download the latest version or whatever version you want to download, there should be a ZIP archive attached to it.
+Download and extract the ZIP archive and run the hooksy.exe file.

+If you get an issue like 'Cannot import QtCore from PyQt5' then do it the "Hard Way".

+## Hard Way

+**DO IT THIS WAY IF YOU ARE A PYTHON DEVELOPER OR IF YOU THINK THE EXECUTABLE IS MALICIOUS**

 ### Prequisites